ryutaAri/ryutaAri.github.io/README.md

 ## AI Deadlines

 Countdown timers to keep track of AI (and related) conference deadlines.
 Credits go to Abhishek Das for [abhshkdz/ai-deadlines]

 ## Adding/updating a conference

-Feel free to add or update information, which can be done by:
+Feel free to add or update information (there could be some errors), which can be done by:
 - Forking the repository
 - Updating `_data/conferences.yml`
 - *Make sure it has the `title`, `year`, `id`, `link`, `deadline`, `timezone`, `date`, `place`, `sub` attributes